 Search by topic

-You can now search for questions in Problem-Attic by keyword or topic.
+In Problem-Attic, you can search for questions by keyword or topic.
 This can speed up selection because you don’t have to navigate through the database looking for specific categories.
-Also, because your searches are saved automatically, you can use this new option to access categories that you select from most often.
+Also, because your searches are saved automatically, you can use this feature to set up a small customized database, which has the categories you select from most often.

 example search expr

-As mentioned above, the search option always returns categories of questions.
+The search option always returns categories of questions.
 This has certain advantages.
-First, it’s very efficient, because Problem-Attic’s database is already organized around specific topics or objectives.
+First, it’s very efficient, because Problem-Attic’s database is already organized around specific topics and standards.
 Second, it helps you avoid “false matches” that come from the text of individual questions.
 (Imagine how many questions would get returned if you searched for “fraction” or “explain your answer”.)
 Third, it shows the search results in context, so you’ll know where to look for related questions.

 You will notice the search option is tabbed.
 This means you can click + to open a new tab and do another search.
 In fact, you can do up to six searches, and Problem-Attic will remember them.
 This gives you a way to access the categories you use most often or want to return to in the near future, such as for a review worksheet or exam.
 Effectively, you’re building a small custom database with multiple search tabs.
 Of course, you can close tabs that you’re done with by clicking , and then do a new search if you like.